Let’s do Math: Arithmetic Operator

 Just like in math, we can compare numbers using

 <=.
 For example:

 The following are the relational operators in Java:

-!= on 2 pieces of data of the same type.
+!= can only be used on data of the same type.
+For example:

 Patrick 🐥 and 4 of his classmates just had a music exam in this class.
 These are the grades of their exams: Patrick(88), Tom(89), Mary(95), Chris(84), Jen(92).